 Even if you’re not religious, you can still use mindful self-talk– which some people call prayer— to comfort yourself in times of need.
 This is a prayer for when you’ve hit rock bottom.
 Read along at your own pace.

 This is a letter from Love itself.
 Love is always watching out for you, whether you feel it or not.
-Love is universal, within us and without us.
+Love is universal, within us, and without us.
+You are not alone.
 Here is what she has to say about this moment:

 “I’m right here.